|

 the Gulf of Kaloni, near the town of Polychnitou

-and the amazing hot mineral baths, Vatera is seven
+and the amazing hot mineral springs, Vatera is seven

 kilometers of uninterrupted sandy beach.
 This is